County Route 571 (New Jersey): Ocean and Monmouth counties

-CR 571 begins at an intersection with Route 37 in Toms River, Ocean County, heading north on four-lane divided Fischer Boulevard concurrent with CR 549 Spur.
+CR 571 begins at an intersection of Route 37 in Toms River, Ocean County, heading north on four-lane divided Fischer Boulevard concurrent with CR 549 Spur.
 The road continues north through business areas, with the median turning into a center left-turn lane.
-The routes turn northwest through residential and commercial areas along with some marshland from the adjacent Barnegat Bay to the east, with alternating segments of median and center left-turn lane.
+The routes turn northwest through residential and commercial areas along with some marshland from the Barnegat Bay to the east, with alternating segments of median and center left-turn lane.
 CR 571 splits from CR 549 Spur by heading west onto two-lane undivided Bay Avenue into areas of homes.
-The road intersects CR 627 before turning more to the northwest and becoming four lanes at the CR 22 junction.
-The route widens into a divided highway as it passes between the Ocean County Mall to the north and the Seacourt Pavilion shopping center to the south and intersects CR 549 at an at-grade cloverleaf interchange.
-After this, CR 571 becomes Bey Lea Road and becomes undivided again as it passes through more wooded areas of development, with the northbound direction narrowing to one lane at the CR 18 junction as it turns west.
-After crossing CR 623, the road becomes three lanes, with two westbound lanes and one eastbound lane, as it heads northwest past more businesses on Indian Head Road.
-The route runs west near a few homes before passing under the Garden State Parkway and reaching the U.S. Route 9 (US 9) junction.
+The road intersects with Vaughn Avenue (CR 627) before turning more to the northwest and becoming four lanes at the intersection of Cedar Grove Road (CR 22).
+The route widens into a divided highway as it passes between the Ocean County Mall to the north and the Seacourt Pavilion shopping center to the south and intersects with Hooper Avenue (CR 549) at an at-grade cloverleaf interchange.
+After this, CR 571 becomes Bey Lea Road and becomes undivided again as it passes through more wooded areas of development, with the northbound direction narrowing to one lane at the intersection of North Bay Avenue (CR 18) as it turns west.
+After crossing the intersection of Old Freehold Road (CR 623, the road becomes three lanes, with two westbound lanes and one eastbound lane, as it heads northwest past more businesses on Indian Head Road.
+The route runs west near a few homes before passing under the Garden State Parkway and reaching the intersection of Lakewood Road (US 9).